 Industry Comparison Chart | Datasheet (Turkish) | Datasheet (German) | Press Release (PDF 404kb) | 725 Introduction (.ppt)

 Researchers and system integrators, needing controls and diagnostics for their experiments and systems, are regularly forced to build from scratch or to piece together several boxes.
 Many hours are spent learning the idiosyncrasies of each box and how to properly couple boxes to each other.
 Each box has its own programming protocol.
 Valuable time is lost to tracking connections, taming noisy signals, adjusting timing on multiple boxes and other aggravating chores.
-Now one box will eliminate much of this.
+Now, one box will eliminate such issues.

 • Trigger-pulse delay: 50 ns - 1370s

 • Delay jitter from internal source: 200 ps

 • Control and time experiments quickly and easily

 • Eliminate delays, gates, timers, filters and cables